AMSP-04/NETN-MRM/NETN-MRM.md

 ### Purpose
 The purpose of NETN-MRM is to support federations with entities represented at multiple levels of resolution and where the level of resolution can change dynamically during a simulation.
-It supports patterns for aggregation and disaggregation of units, and division and merging of unit resources.
+It supports patterns for aggregation and disaggregation of units and division and merging of unit resources.

 For example:
 * Disaggregation of a Battalion represented as a `NETN_Aggregate` object into Company level `NETN_Aggregate` objects.